jorgehenriqueEG/jorgehenriqueEG/README.md

   He/Him

 - ⚡ Fun fact:
-  Despite my technical background, I’m passionate about old-school cartoons and am thinking about creating a TikTok channel to share this passion.
+ Although I have a technical background, I am fascinated by creative processes and am exploring ways to integrate my passion for cultural areas, such as the history of classic cartoons, into my personal projects.